PrzemekCichy/Portfolio/README.md

 # Portfolio

-Welcome to my portfolio page showcasing some of my publicly availible code!
+Welcome to my portfolio page showcasing my publicly availible code!
+Additional work can be showcased at a request.

-### Final Year project: GPU accelerated application for sentiment analysis based on Twitter Archive data.
+## Final Year project: GPU accelerated application for sentiment analysis based on Twitter Archive data.
+This project aims to design and implement a fast and straight forward application for non-technical users to use for analysis of the Twitter data.
+The result is an application incorporating Sentiment Analysis, Data Preparation (ranging from Twitter API stream to Archive.org Twitter archives) and Data Visualisation.

 Repository: https://github.com/PrzemekCichy/NBDAP

 ![alt tag](http://imgur.com/2JslqC9.png)
 ![alt tag](http://imgur.com/biOEJSV.png)
 ![alt tag](http://imgur.com/GTyIikU.png)

 ### C# Car Explorer Windows Presentation Foundation app

 Year 2 project for C# module at my university.
 Based on Windows Presentation Foundation, uses JSON file to store and retrive car information.
 Supports Add, Delete, Cut, Copy, Paste, Search and Filter operations.